After Genetically Modified foods, it is now Nano food packaging. Nanotechnology in food become a prominent avenue in the food industry.

-Big food companies like Unilever, Hershy Foods, Nestle, Keystone and Kraft are working on engineer, process, package and delivery of foods and nutrients.
+Big food companies like Unilever, Hershy Foods, Nestle, Keystone, and Kraft are working on engineering, process, packaging, and delivery of foods and nutrients.

 History of Nanotechnology

 Nanotechnology was introduced in 1959 by Richard Feynman and in 1974, Norio Taniguchi coined the term “nanotechnology”.

 Nano food packaging is necessary seeing the rising pressure to meet consumers demand for safe, healthy and fresh food.